-They also want to understand if there are commonalities between their most valuable customers — what they like, what they don’t like, and order frequencies, for example — so they can customize offers and packages.
+For Pat’s Pantry, they’re moving forward to determine the benefit of offering regional meals by looking at whether Pacific Northwest customers order different meal kits than customers in Florida.
+They also want to understand the commonalities between their most valuable customers — what they like, what they don’t like, order frequencies, etc. — so they can customize offers and packages that exceed expectations.

 Identifying — and accelerating — use cases

-That said, keep in mind that data is only as good as the value it delivers — and the value your stakeholders see in it.
-“To show the value without question, you need to nail the specific key results you will use to measure success against a business objective,” John says.
-“Demonstrate the degree to which you can pull together data, and then execute against one use case, rather than trying to boil the whole ocean for stakeholders.”
+That said, keep in mind data is only as good as the value it delivers — and the value your stakeholders see in it.
+“To show the value of data without question, you need to nail the specific key results you will use to measure success against a business objective,” John advises.
+“Demonstrate the degree to which you can pull together data and then execute against one use case, rather than trying to boil the whole ocean for stakeholders.”

-By looking at the data and reporting, Pat’s data analyst noticed that Pacific Northwest customers prefer fish-based meals.
-Armed with that information, they can create a test campaign to maximize subscriptions for prospects in the Pacific Northwest — testing hero banner imagery with different fish-based meals — salmon versus halibut versus tilapia.
+By looking at the data and reporting, Pat’s data analyst noticed Pacific Northwest customers prefer fish-based meals.
+Armed with that information, they can create a test campaign to maximize subscriptions for prospects in the Pacific Northwest — testing hero banner imagery with different fish-based meals.
 They could also easily test food categories like Indian, Coastal Carolina, and comfort.
-Tapping into customer preferences helps deliver a better meal experience for its customers, while also growing revenue for Pat’s Pantry.
+Tapping into customer preferences helps deliver a better meal experience for its customers, while also growing revenue for Pat’s Pantry

-Read more about enterprise organizations putting their data to work in The Data Rush: How to Strike it Rich series and No Email?
-No Problem.
-Then get more insights on why data scientists are in demand.
+Read more about enterprise organizations putting their data to work in The Data Rush: How to Strike it Rich series.